 The faculty members involved in developing the major noted that “communication and visualization are also core skills for a data scientist, and the liberal arts experience at St. Lawrence is an ideal environment to develop such skills.”

 Students who study data science at St. Lawrence will be qualified for numerous data analyst, data scientist, and data engineering roles across a variety of sectors.
-The proposed program will also help propel students into advanced degree programs.
+The program will also help propel students into advanced degree programs.
 St. Lawrence also offers data science minor and has a 4+1 data science master’s program agreement with the University of San Francisco, as well as a 4+1 data analytics master’s agreement with Clarkson University.

 In addition to Torrey, other faculty authors of the proposal included Charles A. Dana Professor of Computer Science Ed Harcourt, Associate Professor of Computer Science Choong-Soo Lee, Professor of Mathematics Patti Frazer Lock, Burry Associate Professor of Statistics Ivan Ramler, and Professor of Statistics Michael Schuckers.